Shashin-Gupta/DSCollaborativeProject/README.md

 # Detecting Diabetic Retinopathy with Computer Vision

+By: Cyrus Navasca, Shashin Gupta and Owen Feng

 This project implements a computer vision pipeline to detect diabetic retinopathy, an eye disease affecting diabetes patients, from retina scans.
 It includes data loading, preprocessing, model training, and evaluation.

 ## Project Structure